mypham14/stock-price-prediction/README.md

 # Stock Price Prediction
-Combination of regression models to predict stock prices for companies in a portfolio
+Combination of regression models to predict stock prices for companies in a portfolio and help investors make financial decisions

 ## Table of contents
 * [Description](#description)